xvyh/dynamicRC_NWN/README.md

-# Dynamic Reservoir Computing via Neurmorphic Nanowire Networks
+# Dynamic Reservoir Computing via Neuromorphic Nanowire Networks
-This repository include all code needed to simulate the neuromorphic nanowire network, as well as using it for time series forecasting, for the manuscripts "[Learning Chaotic Dynamics with Neuromorphic Network Dynamics](https://arxiv.org/abs/2506.10773)", and "[Dynamic Reservoir Computing with Physical Neuromorphic Networks](https://arxiv.org/abs/2505.16813)".
+This repository include all code needed to simulate the neuromorphic nanowire network, and using it for time series forecasting via reservoir computing, for the manuscripts "*Learning Chaotic Dynamics with Neuromorphic Network Dynamics*" (https://arxiv.org/abs/2506.10773)", and "*Dynamic Reservoir Computing with Physical Neuromorphic Networks*" (https://arxiv.org/abs/2505.16813).

 ## Requirements
 Python 3.8.2+ is needed.